Arizona Wrongful Death Law

 An Arizona wrongful death can be caused in any number of situations, from a slip and fall head injury at the local grocery store to the more common car crash that results from distracted driving.
 In 2009, the Arizona Department of Health Services (ADHS reported that four people died after being bitten or struck by a dog, seven people died as a result of the accidental discharge of a firearm, and 731 people died as a result of a fall, such as those that occur on escalators or slippery floors and in parking lots.
 An additional 2,887 Arizona residents died in 2009 as a result of other non-vehicle related accidents.

-The Husband and Wife Law Team of the Breyer Law Offices, P.C. would build a strong case based on evidence and bring in experts to assess the case and assign fault to the negligent party.
+The Husband & Wife Law Team would build a strong case based on evidence and bring in experts to assess the case and assign fault to the negligent party.
 We would do everything in our power to ensure that the family of the victim received appropriate compensation for their permanent loss.
 If your loved one died as a result of another party's negligence, you need a skilled Arizona wrongful death law attorneys on your side.
 Call us at (602) 457-6222 today for a free consultation.

 Get Help Now